odbaev/git-hooks/README.md

 * parameterized git commit template using regex

 By default, adds branch name (without folder) matching Jira Issue to commit description.
-Template is specified in [commit-template.txt](commit-template.txt) file, change it if necessary.

 ## Installation

 * Copy all files from this project to some directory in your git repository.
 * Use [install.sh](install.sh) script to install git hooks.

+## Configuration

+After installation there will be user config (gh-user.cfg) added to gitignore and overriding default config ([gh-default.cfg](gh-default.cfg)).

 ## Uninstallation